-Aerosim Flight Academy’s IT resources support a wide range of educational and administrative activities.
+L3 Airline Academy ’s IT resources support a wide range of educational and administrative activities.
 Faculty, staff and students are expected to comply with all policies that apply to the use of these resources.
-As part of Aerosim Flight Academy’s plan to combat the unauthorized distribution of copyrighted materials by users of IT resources, this policy addresses the issue of illegal peer-to-peer (P2P) file sharing.
-It is the intention of Aerosim Flight Academy to strictly enforce a policy of zero tolerance for illegal file sharing and to comply with all applicable laws and regulations.
+As part of L3 Airline Academy ’s plan to combat the unauthorized distribution of copyrighted materials by users of IT resources, this policy addresses the issue of illegal peer-to-peer (P2P) file sharing.
+It is the intention of L3 Airline Academy to strictly enforce a policy of zero tolerance for illegal file sharing and to comply with all applicable laws and regulations.

 Risks of P2P File Sharing